The 5 Narrowest Buildings in the World

 photography by: Adrian Grycuk/ Wikimedia Commons

 Perhaps humanity’s most basic need after food and water, shelter doesn’t only provide us with a safe and insulated living environment, but also defines us as a civilizational species.
-As the global population of urban areas soars all across the globe, people are forced to live in an ever-shrinking space.
-In fact, some cases went so far that entire buildings were narrowed to less than 2 meters, putting to a test the physical threshold for humans to live in.
+As the global population of urban areas soars, people are forced to live in an ever-shrinking space.
+In fact, some cases have gone so far that entire buildings were narrowed to less than 2 meters, putting to the test the physical threshold for humans to live in.

 #5 Generaal Vetterstraat 18b - Amsterdam, Netherlands

 Throughout its history, Amsterdam has always been home to some of the world’s narrowest buildings.
-This anomaly is largely to do with the local taxation system which charged house owners according to the extent of their frontage.
-As a result, the width of buildings across the Dutch metropolis shrunk dramatically, evolving into the iconic cityscape of spout façades we all know today.
+This anomaly is largely due to the local taxation system, which charged house owners according to the extent of their frontage.
+As a result, the width of buildings across the Dutch metropolis shrank dramatically, evolving into the iconic cityscape of spout façades we all know today.

-Amid the reasonably narrow edifices are some particularly extreme instances where buildings are barely 4 times wider than an average human.
-While various sources all over the internet and beyond zealously claim that the city’s narrowest building is the Kleinste Huis at Oude Hoogstraat 22, it’s in fact 22 centimeters wider than Generaal Vetterstraat 18b.
+Amid the reasonably narrow edifices are some particularly extreme instances where buildings are barely four times wider than an average human.
+While various sources all over the internet and beyond zealously claim that the city’s narrowest building is the Kleinste Huis at Oude Hoogstraat 22, it’s actually 22 centimeters wider than Generaal Vetterstraat 18b.

-Wedged between a pair of unassuming buildings, the 1.80-meter-wide house in Amsterdam’s south district was built in 1922, and so, its proportions are the result of a necessity rather the aforementioned municipal regulation.
-With a total surface area of a meager 20 m2, its overall living space stands at around 37 m2, still enough for a claustrophobia inducing living room.
+Wedged between a pair of unassuming buildings, the 1.80-meter-wide house in Amsterdam’s southern district was built in 1922, and its proportions are the result of necessity rather than the aforementioned municipal regulation.
+With a total surface area of a meager 20 m², its overall living space stands at around 37 m² – still enough for a claustrophobia-inducing living room.

 Generaal Vetterstraat 18b, the greyish house between the two brick buildings